 In 1960 the company built the first integrated circuits with four transistors on a single silicon wafer (a very thin slice of a semiconductor crystal used as the substrate for solid-state circuitry) and progressed from twelve employees to twelve thousand employees with a yield of $130 million a year.

 But everything didn’t go well for a long time.
-In the sixties the atmosphere inside Fairchild changed.
-It began losing its status of a leader and driver of innovation in industry.
+In the sixties, the atmosphere inside Fairchild changed.
+It began losing its status as a leader and driver of innovation in the industry.
 The innovators inside the company were not being rewarded as they should be moreover the revenue, they generated went to the Fairchild Camera and Instrument.
-As a result, a very little revenue came to Fairchild Semiconductor where the real innovation was taking place.
+As a result, very little revenue came to Fairchild Semiconductor where the real innovation was taking place.